-- ART 1113 ART APPRECIATION-A simple approach to the understanding of the plastic arts (drawing, architecture, sculpture, painting, graphics minor art, and industrial arts) on a conceptual basis.
-Three hours; 3 credits. - INTRODUCTORY ART -- A studio course designed to familiarize the student ART 1213 with the fundamental elements of drawing and painting and to develop in the student a visually creative vocabulary.
+- ART 1113 ART APPRECIATION--A simple approach to the understanding of the plastic arts (drawing, architecture, sculpture, painting, graphics minor art, and industrial arts) on a conceptual basis.
+Three hours; 3 credits. - ART 1213 INTRODUCTORY ART--A studio course designed to familiarize the student with the fundamental elements of drawing and painting and to develop in the student a visually creative vocabulary.
 A study of the work of prominent artists will augment the student's own creative work in several different media and approaches.
-Four hours; 3 credits. - INVENTIVE CRAFTS-A survey of art-craft ideas and production methods.
-ART 1243 Emphasis on creative invention.
-Six hours; 3 credits. - ART 1313 DRAWING I -- Study of basic principles of construction of visual forms.
+Four hours; 3 credits. - ART 1243 INVENTIVE CRAFTS--A survey of art-craft ideas and production methods.
+Emphasis on creative invention.
+Six hours; 3 credits. - ART 1313 DRAWING I--Study of basic principles of construction of visual forms.
 Emphasis on line, perspective, and shading.
-Use of black and white-media, pencil, charcoal.
+Use of black and white--media, pencil, charcoal.
 Required of art majors.
-Six hours; 3 credits. - ART 1323 DRAWING II-Prerequisite: ART 1313.
+Six hours; 3 credits. - ART 1323 DRAWING II--Prerequisite: ART 1313.
 Introduction to color dynamics and precision drawing as used in creative expression.
 Emphasis on composition.
 Required of art majors.
 Six hours; 3 credits. - ART 1413 DESIGN I--Emphasis on principles and materials in visual design.
 Introduction to theory and terms.
 Use of color theory and elementary lettering.
 Required of art majors.
 Six hours; 3 credits. - ART 1913 ART FOR ELEMENTARY TEACHERS--Designed for the needs for the elementary education student.
-Essentials of public school art; study of development of the children's art; experiences with major forms of twodimensional art problems; experiences with a variety of media.
-Four hours; 3 credits. - ART 2513 PAINTING I--Techniques used in painting water colors, oils, pastel or other media, in still life and landscape pictures.
-Six hours; 3 credits. - ART 2713 ART HISTORY I -- Survey course of historical background of art forms from Prehistoric to Renasissance.
-Emphasis placed on painting, architecture, and sculpture as related to history.
-Three hours; 3 credits.
+Essentials of public school art; study of development of the children's art; experiences with major forms of two-dimensional art problems; experiences with a variety of media.
+Four hours; 3 credits.